AleitaT/eduworks-designer-developer/README.md

 BONUS:
 Use [Vue Router](https://router.vuejs.org/) to create a new page and redirect the user to that page on successful message send.
 The page should have the thank you message and the form contents.
 The url that is used should be /thank-you

+## Notes and extra inforamtion
+This test isn't meant to be super challenging, it should be fun.
+Do what you can and focus on what you would like.
+If you would like to figure out vuex store or vue router go ahead.
+If you would like to focus on creating custom css to make your own unique form, that is fine too.
+If you would like to do everything, go for it!
+You might want to [install Vue Dev Tools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en) to get some extra information from the browser to help you debug.